uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

 -  VDB volumes in Open VKL are read-only once committed, and designed for rendering only.
 Authoring or manipulating datasets is not in the scope of this implementation.

--  The only supported field type is ``VKL_FLOAT`` at this point.
+-  The only supported field types are ``VKL_HALF`` and ``VKL_FLOAT`` at this point.
 Other field types may be supported in the future.
+Note that multi-attribute volumes may be used to represent multi-component (e.g. vector) fields.

 -  The root level in Open VKL has a single node with resolution 64^3 (cp.
 [1].
 OpenVDB uses a hash map, instead).